Sunlight: Total solar irradiance (TSI) and spectral solar irradiance (SSI) upon Earth

 Since 1978, a series of overlapping NASA and ESA satellite experiments have measured total solar irradiance (TSI) – the amount of solar radiation received at the top of Earth's atmosphere – as 1.365 kilowatts per square meter (kW/m2).
 TSI observations continue with the ACRIMSAT/ACRIM3, SOHO/VIRGO and SORCE/TIM satellite experiments.
 Observations have revealed variation of TSI on many timescales, including the solar magnetic cycle and many shorter periodic cycles.
 TSI provides the energy that drives Earth's climate, so continuation of the TSI time-series database is critical to understanding the role of solar variability in climate change.

 Since 2003, the SORCE Spectral Irradiance Monitor (SIM) has monitored Spectral solar irradiance (SSI) – the spectral distribution of the TSI.
 Data indicate that SSI at UV (ultraviolet) wavelength corresponds in a less clear, and probably more complicated fashion, with Earth's climate responses than earlier assumed, fueling broad avenues of new research in "the connection of the Sun and stratosphere, troposphere, biosphere, ocean, and Earth's climate".

 Surface illumination and spectrum

 The spectrum of surface illumination depends upon solar elevation due to atmospheric effects, with the blue spectral component dominating during twilight before and after sunrise and sunset, respectively, and red dominating during sunrise and sunset.
 These effects are apparent in natural light photography where the principal source of illumination is sunlight as mediated by the atmosphere.

 While the color of the sky is usually determined by Rayleigh scattering, an exception occurs at sunset and twilight.
 "Preferential absorption of sunlight by ozone over long horizon paths gives the zenith sky its blueness when the sun is near the horizon".

-See diffuse sky radiation for more details.